threaming/ENCE464_FitnessMonitorV2/v2-ui-spec.md

-# Fitness Monitor v1.0 User Interface Specification
+# Fitness Monitor v2.0 User Interface Specification

-_Note: The Fitness Monitor v1.0 was originally developed as an ENCE361 project.
-This is an edited and restructured version of the "User Interface Specification" that was provided to the class._

 1. The program should respond reliably and in real time to button pushes and a scroll wheel.